-Aleppo: Truce broken, evacuations delayed
+Aleppo: Truce collapses, evacuations stall

-(CNN)A ceasefire brokered by Russia and Turkey for eastern Aleppo has been broken, activists on the ground and the Turkish Foreign Minister say, as a planned evacuation of civilians has also been delayed.
+(CNN)A ceasefire brokered by Turkey with Russia for eastern Aleppo has collapsed less than a day after it was implemented, as Turkey and activists on the ground accused the regime and other forces of heavy shelling and bombardment.

-An activist with the Aleppo Media Center (AMC), Salah al-Ashkar, told CNN that heavy shelling had resumed on the remaining rebel-held areas Wednesday after the ceasefire was announced late Tuesday.

-Activists claim that the shelling was coming from the regime, while Syrian state television reported deaths and injuries from rebel fire.
+Deaths were reported on both sides Wednesday, while some 50,000 civilians were believed to still be inside the small pocket of eastern Aleppo that remains under rebel control.

+The ceasefire was aimed at evacuating both rebels and civilians, but by late afternoon the evacuations had not taken place.

 Latest developments

-- Turkish foreign minister accuses Syrian regime and "some forces" of breaking ceasefire
+- Turkish President Recep Tayyip Erdogan accuses Syrian regime of breaking ceasefire

-- Heavy shelling reported in several neighborhoods amid ceasefire
+- Reports of airstrikes and heavy shelling reported in several neighborhoods

-- Planned dawn evacuation of an estimated 50,000 civilians delayed
+- Planned dawn evacuations of civilians did not happen

-- Families, rebels were earlier offered safe passage out of the city

-CNN could not independently verify the claims but could hear shelling during conversations with activists inside the zone.

 Battle for Aleppo: Full coverage